agrc/gis.utah.gov/src/content/blog/2016-09-16-road-centerlines-schema-update-and-regional-workshop-notes.md

   display_name: Bert Granberg
   email: ugrc@utah.gov
 tags:
-  - '911'
+  - "911"
   - dot
   - ng911
   - road centerlines
   - roads
   - transportation
-date: 2016-09-16 19:27:44
+date: 2016-09-16T19:27:44.000Z
-title: 'Road Centerlines: Schema Update and Regional Workshop Notes'
+title: "Road Centerlines: Schema Update and Regional Workshop Notes"
 published: false
-categories:
-  - Featured
+category: Uncategorized
 ---

 This year, UGRC has devoted a significant amount of energy toward realigning our processes for maintaining a statewide road centerline layer.
 The desire is to best position the state to meet requirements for Next Generation 911, as well as new federal reporting requirements placed on state DOTs.